UbhiTS/outlook-domain-mail-organizer/README.md

 ![image](https://user-images.githubusercontent.com/3799525/229867079-941f21b6-271a-463f-90bb-f322260778fa.png)

 # Thank you!
 Hopefully this is useful to you and helps you keep your outlook organized.
-Thanks for your time!
+Thanks for your time.
 Cheers!